Out-and-back roller coaster: Double out-and-back

-A variation on the theme has the track traveling from the station (point A) out to the far end (point B), then returning past the station before traveling out to the far end again, and finally returning to the station.
-From above, the simplest double out-and-back would appear as a flattened oval spiral with a crossover for the final return to the station.
+A variation of the layout known as a double out-and-back has a layout where the train travels from the station out to the far end, then returning past the station in another turnaround before traveling out to the far end again, and finally returning to the station in the brake run.

-Examples of this type of ride include the venerable Comet, which was moved from Crystal Beach Park in Ontario to Great Escape at Queensbury, New York, the Phoenix at Knoebels' Amusement Resort in Elysburg, Pennsylvania, and GhostRider at Knott’s Berry Farm in Buena Park, California.
+Examples of this layout include The Comet at Six Flags Great Escape and Hurricane Harbor in New York, Phoenix at Knoebels Amusement Resort in Pennsylvania, and GhostRider at Knott’s Berry Farm in California.

 Triple out-and-back

-These coasters travel back and forth between A and B thrice; the resulting appearance is often hard to discern from true twisters, which are usually free-form in design.
+These coasters travel back and forth between the out and back points three times.
+The resulting appearance is often hard to discern from true twister coasters, which are more free-form in their designs.
 An example of this type of ride is the Coney Island Cyclone.

-Quadruple out-and-back and higher

-While no roller coasters of this type are known, they would travel between A and B more than three times.
-Like triple out-and-backs, they are hard to discern from twisters, and sometimes wild mice.